RobertCraigie/prisma-client-py/docs/contributing/architecture.md

 <!-- TODO: more detail -->

-This page covers how core Prisma Python features work internally.
+This page covers how core Prisma Client Python features work internally.
 It's intended to aid in inderstanding the code and hopefully enabling more people to contribute.

 !!! note
     This page assumes you have at least a basic working knowledge of python.